LittleYodaa/ServiceSupply/README.md

 ## About the project

-This project was created to support meneger of service to keep the track about actual stock of service items.
+This project was created to support meneger of workshop to keep the track about actual stock of workshop items.

-The application allows you to create a database of users, service items, stock of service items in the store, orders and their management over time.
+The application allows you to create a database of users, workshop items, stock of workshop items in the store, orders and their management over time.

 Selected functionalities:

 * ability to log in as admin or normal user
-* possibility of use by many services at the same time
+* possibility of use by many workshops at the same time
-* management of available service items and employees
+* management of available workshop items and employees
 * adding products to the cart
 * update store stock
-* updating the stock of service items on
+* updating the stock of workshop items on
 * employee management

 ## Built with